JamieCollins/Project-1/README.md

 Some issues were encountered and solutions to these problems were found via help from Google, W3Schools and YouTube.
 Most issues were due to element placing across different screen sizes.

-##  MEDIA & CONTENT CREDITS
+##  MEDIA CREDITS

 All images used in the website were stock photos taken royalty free from https://www.pexels.com/.
 The video used in the website were multiple stock videos taken royalty free from https://www.pexels.com/ clipped together using Adobe premier Pro 2020.
-The music used in the video was taken royalty free from user Arulo at https://www.mixkit.co/free-stock-music/tag/wedding/.
+The music used in the video was taken royalty free from user Arulo at https://www.mixkit.co/free-stock-music/tag/wedding.